rogerjdeangelis/utl-find-out-which-excel-columns-are-dates-and-assign-date-type/README.md

     You want to know which columns are excel dates and set datatypes.

        Process
-           1. create workbook sheet with problematic forst record
+           1. create workbook sheet with problematic first  data record
            2. Determine which columns are dates.
            3. Use firstobs=2 to ignore problematic record.